-On systems where detection of the amount of physical memory is not supported, percentage-based values fall back to unlimited.
-Note that the amount of physical memory available is only detected on startup, so named does not adjust the cache size limits if the amount of physical memory is changed at runtime.

-- tcp-listen-queue This sets the listen-queue depth.
+- max-cache-size This sets the maximum amount of memory to use for the server's cache, in bytes or percentage of total physical memory.
+When the amount of data in the cache reaches this limit, the server causes records to expire prematurely, following an LRU-based strategy, so that the limit is not exceeded.
+The keyword unlimited, or the value 0, places no limit on the cache size; records are purged from the cache only when their TTLs expire.
+Any positive values less than 2MB are ignored and reset to 2MB.
+In a server with multiple views, the limit applies separately to the cache of each view.
+The default is 90%.
+On systems where detection of the amount of physical memory is not supported, values represented as a percentage fall back to unlimited.
+Note that the detection of physical memory is done only once at startup, so named does not adjust the cache size if the amount of physical memory is changed during runtime. - tcp-listen-queue This sets the listen-queue depth.
 The default and minimum is 10.
 If the kernel supports the accept filter "dataready", this also controls how many TCP connections are queued in kernel space waiting for some data before being passed to accept.
 Non-zero values less than 10 are silently raised.
 A value of 0 may also be used; on most platforms this sets the listen-queue length to a system-defined default value. - tcp-initial-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
 The default is 300 (30 seconds), the minimum is 25 (2.5 seconds), and the maximum is 1200 (two minutes).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 (Note: this value must be greater than the expected round-trip delay time; otherwise, no client will ever have enough time to submit a message.)
 This value can be updated at runtime by using rndc tcp-timeouts. - tcp-idle-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
-The default is 300 (30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one-tenth of a second).
+The default is 300

+(30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one-tenth of a second).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 See tcp-keepalive-timeout for clients using the EDNS TCP keepalive option.
-This value can be updated at runtime by using rndc top-timeouts.
+This value can be updated at runtime by using rndc tcp-timeouts.